gitter-badger/users-searched-for/readme.txt

 TODO - no plugin is ever in a final form.
 However, the following will be implemented in the future versions:

-* Display countries, cities and ISPs instead of IP
+* Display countries, cities and ISPs instead of IPs
 * Make automatic suggestions based on search records for building new pages or posts
 * Compatibility with top 20 search-enhancing plugins
 * Daily/Weekly/Monthly reports, downloadable or sent by e-mail